TristinSchlauch11/code-ninjas-python/Ideas to Start.md

-Creating a 6-hour Intro to Python course
+Creating a 6-hour Intro to Python course (appx.
+3 hrs teaching, 2 hrs exercises, 1 hr "free" time)

 *I should create a cheat sheet that the kids can reference if needed*